-I-90 Bike Trail Railing Replacement
+I-90 Bike Trail Railing Replacement (Complete)

 Trail users can also expect to see an ATV with a trailer on the trail as crews move railings and other materials between the construction staging area in Seattle and the work zone.
 During non-work hours, crews will concentrate materials and equipment to minimize obstructions for riders as much as possible.

 Contractor crews expect the project to last 12 to 16 weeks.
 Work will begin on the east side of the floating bridge (at Mercer Island) and move west towards Seattle.
 Due to the interlocking nature of the railing sections, they must be installed sequentially from east to west.

 Later in the project, contractor crews installed a new bike-pedestrian railing on top of the existing concrete barrier between the I-90 Trail and the vehicle lanes.